We researched and collected information about the symbols of Vietnam to have a universal view of the culture.

 The image of the buffalo associated with the farmer has become a symbol in Vietnam with the meaning of diligence, associated with the development of a country going up from agriculture.

 In the belief of feng shui, the buffalo is also one of the 12 animals that are used for the lunar calendar in Vietnam.
-It is the gentle personality of this animal that is the same meaning as the honest and simple character of the farmer, so the buffalo can be seen as a close friend of many people.
+It is the gentle personality of this animal that is the same meaning as the honest and simple character of the farmers in Vietnam, so the buffalo can be seen as a close friend of many people.

 Although life has developed, many places no longer use buffalo for labor, its familiar image has entered the subconscious mind of most Vietnamese people.
 And, it is considered as a Vietnamese symbolism of tireless labor, looking forward to a bright tomorrow.

 7. Banyan tree, water wharf, communal house

 The group of emblems of a banyan tree, water wharf, and the communal house often go together.
 They are associated with the image of ancient villages in Vietnam with peaceful beauty, a familiar sign of all rural people.

 The banyan tree is often at the beginning of the village where workers and travelers rest after hours of hard work or travel long distances.